alexsantostx94/portfolio-alex-santos/src/pages/index.md

     title: Designer | Developer
     content: >-
       Freelance UX Designer and Developer based in Austin, Texas.
-I focus on minimalist designs that vastly improve the user's experience.
+I focus on minimalist visual designs that vastly improve the user's experience.
 My design process involves research, sketching, wireframing and prototyping.
       I aim to create an open line of communication with my clients and am keen on the details for all projects.
     actions:
       - label: Let's talk
         url: /contact